bhasfire/EE461-Project-V2/README.md

 <img src="login.png" width="350"> <img src="checkout.png" width="650">

+## Testing
+For modularity purposes, we made sure to separate the frontend site from our backend server, allowing us to make test suites for both with ease.
+Using the Python unittest library, we mocked up API responses from our database, and tested the functionality of the backend routes for each interactable component on the site.
+These can be run from backend/routes/backend_test.py.
+For our frontend, we used Jest.js to mock individual states of our sites and ensure that fetch operations were going to the correct places.
+These tests can be found in frontend/components/frontend_test.js.

 ## Prerequisites
 Make sure you have these to run our site from your local machine!
 * [Python](https://www.python.org/downloads/)